pschake34/BasicOnshapeCAD/vacuum_pump/README.md

 ### Description

 The second part which I created was the plunger.
 I created this part in the same part studio as the outer cylinder, and used the inner diameter of said part as the outer diameter of the plunger.
-The inner diameter was 20mm (congruent with Max's master cylinder) and the part was extruded 25mm.
+The plunger's inner diameter was 20mm (congruent with Max's master cylinder), and the part was extruded 25mm.
 Another ring was cut out of the main extrusion so that each surface of the plunger was 5mm thick.

 ### Evidence